-What You Need to Prove Negligence in a Malpractice Claim in New Mexico
+What You Need To Prove Negligence in a Malpractice Claim in New Mexico

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on May 9, 2023
+By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on July 1, 2025

 Medical malpractice remains a serious public health issue in New Mexico and throughout the United States.
 If you or your family member suffered harm due to medical malpractice, you can hold a negligent provider legally accountable.